 Another Source of Local Coin Dealers Is the ANA

-Local Coin Dealers Can Be Found at Shows and Coin Clubs
+Local Dealers are Found at Coin Shows and Coin Clubs

 If you can't find a local coin dealer through the PNG or the ANA, check to see if there are any local coin clubs in your area.
-The ANA has a Coin Club Directory, plus you can try searching in Google for terms like "Your-City Coin Clubs" or "Your-City Coin Shows."
-Of course, substitute your city, or the biggest nearby city, in place of "Your-City" when you search.
+The ANA has a Coin Club Directory, plus you can try searching on Google for terms like "Your-City Coin Clubs" or "Your-City Coin Shows."
+Of course, substitute the city you live in or the biggest nearby city, in place of "Your-City" when you search.
 Many local coin clubs sponsor monthly shows, where several dozen dealers will set up tables and buy and sell coins.
-If you find a local club, but no evidence of a show, contact the club and ask them if there is a local show in town or a dealer who be willing to discuss your coins with you.
+If you cannot find a coin show yourself, contact a local coin club to see if there coin shows nearby or a dealer who be willing to look at your coin collection.

 Finding Local Coin Dealers Through Other Sources